 Because I practice as a barrister and solicitor I run a trust account.
 A trust account is an account which is separate to the firm's normal trading bank account.
 The trust account is used to hold all monies that I hold on behalf of clients.
-My trust account is set up and run in compliance with the rules of the New Zealand Law Society, and subject to audit by the New Zealand Law Society auditors.
+My trust account is set up and run in compliance with the rules of the New Zealand Law Society.

 Generally I hold monies for clients when I am assisting them with certain types of transactions, for instance sales and purchases of businesses and properties, or when I am assisting clients with financing transactions.
 New Zealand law provides that any monies held in a solicitor's trust account will not earn interest.
 For this reason I have an arrangement with my banker, ASB Bank Limited (ASB), to earn interest on monies that I hold in trust for clients for more than a few days.
 If I am aware that monies will be held in my trust account for more than a few days, I will request the ASB to put those monies on interest bearing deposit.